markguinn/silverstripe-shop-downloadable/README.md

 Installation
 ------------
 1. `composer require markguinn/silverstripe-shop-downloadable dev-master`
 2. Add Downloadable extension to Product and/or ProductVariation or only to certain subclasses.
+3. Run `dev/build?flush`
+4. Go add some files in the CMS (each product will have a "Files" tab)

-For example:
+YML example:
 ```
 Product:
   extensions: